The Great Mayan March: Hiking Tour of Guatemala

 Lava and magma at the Pacaya Volcano

-Departure at 3pm for the Pacaya volcano, one of the 3 active volcanoes in Guatemala.
-After 1h30 of transport, start of the ascent (3h of walking, 400 meters of altitude difference).
-The hike is accessible to all and offers beautiful views of the valley.
-Night falls when we arrive at the base of the cone.
-We then observe the lava flows that flow and illuminate the side of the volcano.
-Fumaroles are escaping from the crater.
-The show is unique, striking.
+Departure at 3:00 PM for the Pacaya volcano, one of the 3 active volcanoes in Guatemala.
+After 1 hour and 30 minutes drive, begin the ascent (3 hour hiking, 400 meters of altitude difference).
+The hike is accessible to most and offers beautiful views of the valley.
+Arrive at the base of the cone at nightfall to observe lava flows that illuminate the side of the volcano.
+Fumaroles are escaping from the crater for a unique show!